We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best for kids: Fitbit Ace 3

 General price ranges with dollar signs ($–$$$) are indicated below.
-One dollar sign means the product is rather affordable, whereas four dollar signs indicate a higher cost.
+One dollar sign means the product is rather affordable, whereas three dollar signs indicate a higher cost.

 - $ = under $100